top of page

 OBSERVATIONS/BREAKDOWN - Calling and Return Pikmins

-STATE COMMUNICATION: Group states are readable through animation and movement rather than interface panels.
-Allowing players to read system states directly from in-world behavior.
+Group states are conveyed through animation and movement rather than interface panels, enabling players to read system status directly from in-world behavior.

-AFFORDANCES: Consistent color and behavior across Pikmin types reduce cognitive load and enable quick recognition.
+Consistent color and behavior mapping across Pikmin types reduces cognitive load and supports rapid recognition during real-time decision making.

 Group 247.png